alienchow/alienchow.github.io/content/post/rcu/index.md

 Now it is extremely clear that while the benchmark averages seem to show almost no optimisation improvements, the distribution tells a very different story.
-The worst performer here is aligned with our intuition where frequent locking updates with large configurations are going to cause "large" spikes on the tail end latencies.
+The worst performer here is aligned with our intuition: Frequent locking updates with large configurations are going to cause "large" spikes on the tail latencies.
 I put "large" in quotes because it's still just a 1-5ms increase that may not be significant enough to warrant attention for a web service loading data from MySQL.

 The cool thing is that just by excluding the copying from the write locks and focus solely on locking the pointer update, we can already significantly reduce tail latencies for configs with seldom updates.
-Even more surprising was how much more performant the atomic operations were.
-Even with frequnt large config updates, the true lock-free atomic readers are magnitudes faster than the other methods.
+The more surprising part was the performance of the atomic operations.
+Even with freqeunt large config updates, the true lock-free atomic readers are magnitudes faster than the other methods.

 With that said, the "magnitudes" of improvements are still within the sub-microsecond range that no one functioning at the L7 networking layer would care for.
 But we can see how this would be extremely important for performance at the kernel level.

-RCU is pretty cool.
+RCU is pretty cool!